 I’m a major proponent of purchased pedicures.
 I love walking into a salon and having some other person work his or her magic on my little tootsies.
 All that scrubbing and buffing and painting — and don’t forget the massage finale — puts a lady in a fine mood.
 Honestly, I have absolutely zero problem spending $25 or $30 on myself (err…my feet) every once in a while.

 With that said, there are a few occasions where an at-home pampering session is just…necessary.
 Maybe you’re prepping for a hot date and you want to make sure all your piggies are in pristine condition.
-Maybe you’ve had a really long day and you just need a foot soak to take your mind off the rude lady from the subway or your boss’s seemingly-incessant criticism.
-Perhaps you just want to primp–a natural-born right bestowed upon all women.
+Maybe you’ve had a really long day and you just need a foot soak to take your mind off the rude lady from the subway or your boss’s incessant criticism.
+Perhaps you just want to primp, which is a natural-born right bestowed upon all women.

 After your feet have dried, apply thick lotion to each foot and then wear the fluffiest, coziest socks you own.
 The cuter they are, the better your feet will look in the end.
 Not really, but at least you’ll be wearing cute socks.

 Though I like to be pampered, I too like to "take matters into my own hands" and engage into various DIY projects.
 I like to make my own lip balms, face scrubs and foot soaks, of course!
 I will add your little recipe into my collection and give it a go, thanks for sharing it!

 Thursday 19th of June 2014

 Thanks for this!
 I'm soaking my feet right now and I never thought to add the oil and salts to the soak.
 So relaxing and warm!